-The BTEC HNC qualification provides a thorough grounding in the key concepts and practical skills required in the area of photography.
-Successful completion of the HNC in Photography will also grant the opportunity to move onto the HND in Photography (also delivered at the College), allowing further development of skills in Photography.
+This BTEC HNC qualification provides a thorough grounding in the key concepts and practical skills required in the area of photography.
+Successful completion of the HNC in Photography will also grant the opportunity to move onto the HND in Photography (also delivered at the College), allowing further development of skills in photography.

 - Professional Development

 - Techniques and Processes